thehappycheese/cnc-foam-cutter/readme.md

   split_and_roll,
   split_and_roll_at_top_right,
   resample_shapes,
-)
-from airfoil.util.path_planning import ...
-from airfoil.util.pyvista_helpers import (
   create_ruled_surface,
   mesh_from_polygon, # creates a triangulated pyvista mesh from a shapely polygon make_mesh_from_side_surfaces, # loft defined between two 2d polygons and a distance.
-TODO: possibly rename

-)
-from airfoil.util.shapely_helpers import (
-  plot_shapely_directional, # plot list of geometries using matplotlib with arrow linestring direction indicators. shapely_to_svg, # list of geometries to full SVG document TODO: why is this not just built into shapely
+TODO: possibly rename plot_shapely_directional, # plot list of geometries using matplotlib with arrow linestring direction indicators. shapely_to_svg, # list of geometries to full SVG document TODO: why is this not just built into shapely )

-)
-from airfoil.util.functools import compose # TODO: may be unused
 ```

 - `airfoil.util`